influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/guides/writing_data.md

 InfluxDB requires a measurement name.
 Strictly speaking, tags are optional but most series include tags to differentiate data sources and to make querying both easy and efficient.
 Both tag keys and tag values are strings.
-Field keys are required and are always strings, and, [by default](/influxdb/v0.12/write_protocols/write_syntax/#line-protocol), field values are floats.
+Field keys are required and are always strings, and, [fault](/influxdb/v0.12/write_protocols/write_syntax/#line-protocol), field values are floats.
 The timestamp - supplied at the end of the line in Unix time in nanoseconds since January 1, 1970 UTC - is optional.
 If you do not specify a timestamp InfluxDB uses the server's local nanosecond timestamp in Unix epoch.
 Anything that has to do with time in InfluxDB is always UTC.